bloovis/csup/guide/content/docs/advancedusage/Hooks.md

 The attribution for replies can be customized in the `attribution` hook.
 As with the `forward-attribution` hook,
-Csup sends the hook a line containing the message's author, followed by a line containing the message's timestamp (number seconds since the Epoch).
+Csup sends the hook a line containing the message's author, followed by a line containing the message's timestamp (number of seconds since the Epoch).
 The hook responds by outputting the text of the quote line (can be multi-line).

-Here is a sample `~/.csup/attribution` hook:
+Here is a sample `~/.csup/hooks/attribution` hook:

 ```
 #!/usr/bin/env ruby